joaoritto/joaoritto.github.io/_pages/research.md

 <b>Informality, Inflation, and Fiscal Progressivity in Developing Countries</b> (with Daniel Jaar)

 <b>Abstract</b>: Developing economies have large informal sectors made up of small firms that avoid taxation
 and rely predominantly on cash.
-The degree of formality of a household's consumption basket varies widely across the income distribution.
-We develop a general equilibrium model with a formality decision by firms and consumption bundle decision by households that jointly rationalizes these facts and use it to evaluate the public finance decision of a Sovereign and its implications for fiscal progressivity.
+In addition, poorer households purchase a larger proportion of their consumption bundle from informal firms.
+We develop a general equilibrium model with a formality decision by firms and consumption bundle decision by households that jointly rationalizes these facts and calibrate it to evaluate the implications of different revenue-equivalent choices of consumption taxes and inflation for aggregate output, the size of the informal sector, and fiscal progressivity.

-<b>Monetary Policy Persistence in a Heterogeneous-Agent Search and Inventory-Theoretic Model of Money</b>
+<b>Monetary Policy in a Heterogeneous-Agent Search and Inventory-Theoretic Model of Money</b>